mcdemarco/the-new-kitchen-cookbook/fish/pankoSalmon.md

 # Panko-Crusted Salmon

 This is another recipe for Costco's big bags of frozen salmon.
 It was formerly a footnote to my Costco Salmon recipe, but Peter likes it so it's been promoted to a real recipe.
-I found [the original recipe](http://www.cookingclassy.com/2014/10/panko-crusted-honey-mustard-salmon/) on Pinterest, but simplified and reduced for my purposes.
+I found [the original recipe](http://www.cookingclassy.com/2014/10/panko-crusted-honey-mustard-salmon/) on Pinterest, but simplified and reduced it for my purposes.

 Serves 2.